raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step11.md

 Related files:
 )

-## Peer-assessment: create a new function for your robot buggy
+## Peer-assessment: Create a new function for your robot buggy

 This course has been all about building and programming a robot buggy using a Raspberry Pi.
-Over the three weeks of the course, you have been following my instructions, attaching components to your chassis and writing code to communicate with these components.
+Over the three weeks of the course you have been following my instructions, attaching components to your chassis, and writing code to communicate with these components.

 Now it's time for you to create a new piece of functionality for your robot on your own.
-You'll then share what you've done with a fellow learner, so that they can provide you with feedback on it.
+You'll then share what you've done with a fellow learner, so that they can give you feedback on it.

 Some examples of modifications you could make to your robot are: